Like chocolate chip cookies, no two guitar amps are identical.

 Re-tube your amp

-on the blogs, but understand that your results may
+on the blogs but, remember, your results may

 vary because no two amps, or vacuum tubes, are exactly identical.